Gopher State-class crane ship

 The Gopher State-class crane ships of the United States Navy are a class of auxiliary vessels.
 The lead ship of the class is named in honor of the state of Minnesota.
 Original United States Maritime Administration (MARAD) designation for the ship is C5-S-73b.

 History

 All three vessels of the class were former Sea Witch-class container ships built at the Bath Iron Works for American Export-Isbrandtsen Lines.
 AEIL was acquired by Farrell Lines in 1978 and the ships were later returned to the Maritime Administration (MARAD) at an unknown date.
 They were converted for naval service as crane ships in 1986–1987.

-All three ships are in MARAD Ready Reserve Force status in Newport News, Virginia.
+SS Gopher State and SS Cornhusker State are in MARAD Ready Reserve Force status in Newport News, Virginia.
+SS Flickertail State has been transferred from the Ready Reserve Force to the National Defense Reserve Fleet (NDRF) at Alameda, CA., for stripping of spare parts for sister ships.